u1i/amplify-central/v7-to-amplify-central-api.md

 ## Scenario

 You're running a setup of Axway API Manager v7 to manage, protect & consume on premise APIs.
 [Amplify Central](https://apicentral.axway.com) gives you a control plane on the cloud – manage, consume & analyze.
 This guide shows you how to make existing API endpoints (managed by an API v7 environment) available in Amplify Central and gives you the necessary tools & steps to accomplish this.
+Please note: your setup may be different and require specific handling of virtual hosts, routing and access control.

 ![](./resources/v7apic1.png)